Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Multi-class traffic model

 where $H_{j}$ is the Hamiltonian function for the class $j$ defined by:

-$V^j$ is the optimal cost which plays the role of the adjoint state, $p_{j}=\partial_{x} V^{j}$ is the derivative of $V^j$ w.r.t $x$, and $H^{*}_{j}=\partial_{p_{j}}H_{j}$ denotes the derivative of $H_{j}$ w.r.t $p_{j}$ yields the optimal velocity field $u^{j}$.\\ \\ (i) is the \textit{continuity equation} (CE for short) known in MFG as the \textit{Fokker-Planck-kolmogrov} equation (FPK for short); this equation is forward in time with an initial condition. (ii) is the backward \textit{Hamilton-Jacobi-Bellman} equation (HJB for short) obtained via the dynamic programming principle of Bellman (Bensoussan and Frehse, 1984), with a terminal condition.
+$p_{j}=\partial_{x} V^{j}$ is the derivative of $V^j$ w.r.t $x$, and $H^{*}_{j}=\partial_{p_{j}}H_{j}$ denotes the derivative of $H_{j}$ w.r.t $p_{j}$ yields the optimal velocity field $u^{j}$.\\ Our calculations to obtain \amal{(ii) and (iii) in} \eqref{eq.macro.NMFG.system} follow the classical steps in deriving Hamilton-Jacobi-Bellman (HJB) equations (see e.g. \cite{bensoussan_mean_2018}) \\ \\ (i) is the continuity equation (CE) known in MFG as the Fokker-Planck-Kolmogrov (FPK) equation; this equation is forward in time with an initial condition. (ii) is the backward HJB obtained via the dynamic programming principle of Bellman \cite{Bensoussan1984}, with a terminal condition.
 This forward-backward system is non-linear and coupled via the \textit{feedback-law} (iii). \\ \\ We consider the following initial and terminal conditions:

 where $V_{T}$ describes the vehicle's preferences on the final position.
 In the sequel, we assume that there are no preferences.
-Then, for all $x \in [0,L]$, $V_{T}(x)= 0$.\\ \\ We consider a closed ring road, and use periodic boundary conditions for $\rho$ and $V$ as follow: \\ To take into account the bound constraint on the controls, we use the following projection on $\left [0,u_{max}^j\right ]$ for the (iii) in \eqref{eq.macro.NMFG.system}
+Then, for all $x \in [0,L]$, $V_{T}(x)= 0$.\\ \\ We consider a closed ring road, and use periodic boundary conditions for $\rho$ and $V$ as follow: \\ \amal{In realistic scenarios, speeds are naturally limited.
+As vehicles cannot move at negative speeds, we have a lower limit of $0$, which means that in the extreme case of traffic jams, vehicles will stop.
+To ensure that vehicles in each class do not exceed the maximum permitted speed (the free-flow speed that the vehicle can reach when the road is empty), we assume an upper limit of $u_j^{max}$ as a safety constraint.
+This limit needs to be modeled to reflect traffic dynamics, since in some cases (separable and non-separable), vehicles can choose arbitrarily high or negative speeds to minimize their cost function.} To take into account the bound constraint on the controls, we use the following projection on $\left [0,u_{max}^j\right ]$ for the (iii) in \eqref{eq.macro.NMFG.system}